 What Causes Floor and Wall Gaps?

 Floor and wall gaps are a symptom of foundation damage.
 Overall, foundation damage is caused by problematic soil, generally brought on by certain weather conditions.
-Here’s how the environment in San Antonio and Austin can affect the soil around your home.
+Here’s how the environment in Texas can affect the soil around your home.

 Expansive soils refer to types of soil that grow in volume when they absorb water.
 Clay soils tend to be the most expansive.
-Austin and San Antonio have a large amount of clay soil throughout their respective metro areas.
 This can become a major problem for homeowners when rain comes to Texas.
 Even though these areas experience a lower-than-average amount of rainfall, the precipitation can still cause clay soils to expand in size.
 This puts an immense amount of pressure on your foundation, and may cause it to crack, upheave, or settle unevenly – all of which can lead to floor and wall gaps.

 Drought or Dry Soil